Notes on John 10

 the nature of their hearts was such that He said, “you do not believe

-because you are not my sheep,” vv.25,26.
-If they had been His sheep, they
+If they had been His sheep, they would have believed, but unless God had

-ability to believe.
+to believe.

 This aspect of human resistance to Christ is not developed in John 10.
 It is indicated though, in the fact that if one is not a sheep belonging to Christ in advance of hearing the gospel, then he simply will not believe.
 That such a soul cannot believe is taught in John 6 & 8, and other parts of the Bible.
-Since men are dead in their sins (Ephesians 2:1) and hostile to God (Romans 8:5-8), they have no ability or inclination to believe, but, if they are the Lord’s sheep, He will bring them in.
+Since men are dead in their sins (Ephesians 2:1) and hostile to God (Romans 8:5-8), they have no ability or inclination to believe, but, if they are the Lord’s sheep, He will bring them in (10:16).

 D. The Positive Response